 For more than 20 years, Aeroseal has been using an air-sealing technique for ventilation systems where adhesive fine particles are sprayed into ducts, leaving the ducts perfectly sealed.
 Based on the success of that procedure, the company created the product Aerobarrier, which can seal entire homes.

 Using standard blower-door testing equipment, a house is pressurized to between 50 and 100 Pascals.
-Aerosol nozzles are placed through the home which then spray a water-based liquid acrylic sealant.
-These elastic particles are non-toxic and low in VOCs; they also carry GreenGuard Gold & UL181 certifications.
+Aerosol nozzles are placed through the home which then spray Aerobarrier water-based liquid acrylic sealant.
+The elastic particles in Aerobarrier are non-toxic and low in VOCs; they also carry GreenGuard Gold & UL181 certifications.

 As the air pressure carries particles towards any breach in the building envelope, they begin to adhere to the sides of that opening, gradually sealing the hole.
 An air seal is thereby created around any openings and cracks in ceilings, walls, windows, plumbing and electrical penetrations.
 This is an easy way to plug holes in your air barrier that you can’t possibly see - from as small as a human hair to as big as a half-inch wide.

 The airflow in the home is monitored in real time by the blower door computer.
-Depending on the building size, the number of leaks and the client’s desired level of airtightness, the process can take from 1 to several hours.
+Depending on the building size, the number of leaks and the client’s desired level of airtightness, the process of installing Aerobarrier in your home or attic room can take from 1 to several hours.

 Salvatore Ciarlo, Director of Technical Services, National Codes and Standards, at Owens Corning Canada, tested the product on seven new homes under construction and relayed the following results: "On average, the process took less than an hour and a half.
 Houses that at first had ratings of 2 air changes per hour (ACH) were brought to as low as 0.39, exceeding Passive House requirements, which are 0.6 ACH.”